The 4th action plan of CIPEL is articulated around three main strategic axes, 12 themes and 29 actions

 Exogenous and invasive flora and fauna

 The actions undertaken by the stakeholders of the CIPEL, in particular to reduce the use of phytopharmaceutical products, to develop organic farming and agro-ecology and to ensure the implementation of the best available techniques, testify to the efforts made to limit the transfer of micropollutants from agriculture to the natural environment.
-These actions must be renewed, strengthened and optimised.
+These actions must be renewed, strengthened and optimized.

-DISSEMINATING THE RESULTS OF MICROPOLLUTANT MONITORING AND RISK REDUCTION MEASURES
+DISSEMINATE THE RESULTS OF MICROPOLLUTANT MONITORING AND RISK REDUCTION MEASURES

-TO MONITOR THE POSSIBLE EFFECTS OF THE FACILITIES ON THE LAKE ECOSYSTEM
+IMPLEMENT A FOLLOW-UP OF THE POSSIBLE EFFECTS OF THE FACILITIES ON THE LAKE ECOSYSTEM

 Aquatic vegetation / Lake Geneva shoreline / Renaturation